-MANAGEMENT'S DISCUSSION AND ANALYSIS PERIOD ENDED SEPTEMBER 30, 2014
+MANAGEMENT'S DISCUSSION AND ANALYSIS

-311 West 1st Street North Vancouver, BC V7M 1B5 Canada Tel: 604-998-1250

-Email: info@liononemetals.com
+PERIOD ENDED DECEMBER 31, 2014

-Level 3, 33 Ord Street West Perth, WA 6005 Australia Tel: (08) 9481 2243 Set out below is a review of the activities, results of operations and financial condition of Lion One Metals Limited ("LIO", "Lion One", or the "Company") and its subsidiaries for the period ended September 30, 2014.
-The discussion below should be read in conjunction with the Company's condensed consolidated interim financial statements for the three months ended September 30, 2014 and for the year ended June 30, 2014.
+311 West 1st Street North Vancouver, BC V7M 1B5 Canada Tel: 604-998-1250 Email: info@liononemetals.com Level 3, 33 Ord Street West Perth, WA 6005 Australia Tel: (08) 9481 2243 Set out below is a review of the activities, results of operations and financial condition of Lion One Metals Limited ("LIO", "Lion One", or the "Company") and its subsidiaries for the period ended December 31, 2014.
+The discussion below should be read in conjunction with the Company's condensed consolidated interim financial statements for the six months ended December 31, 2014 and for the year ended June 30, 2014.
 Those financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
 All dollar figures included in the following Management Discussion and Analysis ("MD&A") are quoted in Canadian dollars unless otherwise indicated.
-This MD&A has been prepared as at November 12, 2014.
+This MD&A has been prepared as at February 11, 2015.

-The Company is listed on the TSX Venture Exchange ("TSX-V") under the symbol LIO and the Australian Securities Exchange ("ASX") under the symbol LLO (OTCQX: LOMLF; FSX:FY1).
+The Company is listed on the TSX Venture Exchange ("TSX-V") under the symbol LIO, on the Australian Securities Exchange ("ASX") under the symbol LLO, and on the OTCQX market under the symbol LOMLF.